 Last up for me to try was raw milk.
 This can be hard to find in shops due to the very short shelf life.
 That’s one of the reasons for pasteurisation.
 It increases the longevity of the milk, due to killing off the bacteria that makes milk go bad.
 It’s interesting to note that pasteurising milk prevents it from being able to ferment, which is why it goes off.
 Cheese and yoghurt can only be made from raw dairy, unless you add certain enzymes back in.

 My favourite East London coffee shop Mae + Harvey uses raw whole milk, so thankfully I didn’t have to go far.
+They source it from The Estate Dairy, which uses pasture raised Guernsey cows to produce high protein unhomogenised milk.
 The first thing I noticed was the colour wasn’t as bright white as I usually expect with milk from the supermarket.
 It was also much creamier in texture compared to regular milk.

 Taste-wise, this was probably the nicest milk I’ve ever tried.
 I’m not a huge milk drinker, and it’s been a long time since I’ve just had a glass of milk on it’s own, so I’m definitely no connoisseur, but this was good!
 I guess the increase in fat content probably contributed to the taste quite a lot, but whatever it was, I was into it.